PROFILE

 Bali (October 2002 and October 2005), Jakarta

-(August 2003 and September 2004) and other
+(August 2003 and September 2004), and other

-regions demonstrated the presence of terrorist
+regional locations demonstrated the presence of

-organizations, principally Jemaah Islamiyah, in
+terrorist organizations, principally Jemaah

-Indonesia.
-The United States has welcomed
+Islamiyah, in Indonesia.
+The United States has

-Indonesia's contributions to regional security,
+welcomed Indonesia's contributions to regional

-especially its leading role in helping restore
+security, especially its leading role in helping

-democracy in Cambodia and in mediating among the
+restore democracy in Cambodia and in mediating

-many territorial claimants in the South China
+territorial disputes in the South China Sea.

-The U.S. is committed to assisting
+The U.S. is committed to consolidating

 Indonesia's democratic transition and supports

 the territorial integrity of the country.
-There

-are, nonetheless, friction points in the
+Nonetheless, there are friction points in the

 bilateral political relationship.
-These have
+These

-centered primarily on human rights, as well as
+conflicts have centered primarily on human

-on differences in our respective foreign policy
+rights, as well as on differences in foreign

-orientations.
-The U.S. Congress cut off grant
+policy.
+The U.S. Congress cut off grant military

-military training assistance (International
+training assistance through International

-Military Education and Training--IMET) to
+Military Education and Training (IMET) to

 Indonesia in 1992 in response to a November 12,

-1991, incident in East Timor in which Indonesian
+1991, incident in East Timor when Indonesian

 security forces shot and killed East Timorese